 The following projects are written in order of programming difficulty, it is recommended to read these books in order.
+If you want to program a car with Scratch, please refer to: Play with Scratch.

-5.2 1.
+6.2 1.
 Move

 Before we start programming, let's review the working principle of L9110 module.